Small Farms, Big Ambitions

 The Sol de la Mañana Programme

 At the time, most coffee farms in the region were what the family would classify as "wild".
 Producers would enter their land only during harvest season, with little understanding of how to care for plants year-round, prevent disease, or maximise yields.
-The results were predictable: most farmers were producing just two to four bags of green coffee per hectare.
-Nowhere near enough for a sustainable livelihood.
+The results were predictable: most farmers were producing just two to four bags of green coffee per hectare – nowhere near enough for a sustainable livelihood.

 Sol de la Mañana changed that.
 The programme runs for seven years, functioning like a school for producers.
 It covers everything from nursery management and soil preparation to selective harvesting and financial planning.
 The Rodriguez family built a model farm and nursery at their Buena Vista mill to demonstrate best practices firsthand.
 Today, many participating farmers achieve yields of 20 to 30 bags per hectare – a tenfold increase for some.
 Producers also receive 70% of the price their coffee sells for, ensuring the quality improvements translate directly to their incomes.
+The programme now supports over 100 farms across the Caranavi region, and its ripple effect is spreading: neighbouring farms outside the programme have begun to emulate the techniques they see working around them.

 Processing at Buena Vista